What is prostate cancer?

 Prostatic intraepithelial neoplasia (PIN)

-In PIN, there are changes in how the prostate gland cells look under the microscope, but the cells are basically still in place – they don't look like they've gone into other parts of the prostate (like cancer cells would).
-These changes can be either low-grade (almost normal) or high-grade (abnormal).
+In PIN, there are changes in how the prostate gland cells look under the microscope, but the cells don’t look like they’ve gone into other parts of the prostate (like cancer cells would).
 Almost half of all men have PIN by the time they reach age 50.

-High-grade PIN is more concerning because men with high-grade PIN have about a 20% to 30% chance of having cancer in another place in the prostate.
+- In high-grade PIN, the cells look more abnormal.
+This is more concerning because men with high-grade PIN have about a 20% chance of having cancer in another part of the prostate.
 This is why doctors often watch men with high-grade PIN carefully and may advise them to have a repeat prostate biopsy.

 Proliferative inflammatory atrophy (PIA)

-This is another finding that may be noted on a prostate biopsy.
+This is another possible finding on a prostate biopsy.
 In PIA, the prostate cells look smaller than normal, and there are signs of inflammation in the area.
 PIA is not cancer, but researchers believe that PIA may sometimes lead to high-grade PIN, or perhaps to prostate cancer.

 Last Medical Review: 01/09/2015